-Normally, where an investor enters into binding undertakings to obtain net benefit approval the minister does not publicly disclose the undertakings.
+Normally, the Minister does not publicly disclose an investor's undertakings.
 However, in connection with enforcement proceedings in the U.S. Steel case, certain undertakings were disclosed.
-An investor may voluntarily disclose the general tenor of its proposed undertakings for strategic reasons.

-In addition, the minister may disclose the fact that an application for net benefit approval has been filed under the ICA, and at what point the investment is in the review process.
-Prior to making such a disclosure the investor will be informed and such information will not be disclosed if the investor can demonstrate that it would prejudice the investor.
+In addition, the IRD may disclose the fact that an application has been filed under the ICA, and at what point the investment is in the review process.
+Prior to making such a disclosure, the IRD will inform the investor.
+The IRD will not disclose the information if the investor satisfies the IRD that the disclosure would prejudice the investor.